George Drissell

 George Samuel Drissell (born 20 January 1999) is an English cricketer.
 He made his first-class debut for Gloucestershire in the 2017 County Championship on 6 August 2017.
 He made his List A debut for Gloucestershire in the 2018 Royal London One-Day Cup on 6 June 2018.

 Drissell was released by Gloucestershire in September 2020.
 He subsequently joined Somerset for the 2021 One-Day Cup, playing five matches in the tournament.
 He signed a contract with Durham in November 2021, having played in the club's second XI in September.
 He made his Twenty20 debut on 29 May 2022, for Durham in the 2022 T20 Blast.

+In June 2025, Drissell conceded the most runs in an innings in the history of the County Championship, finishing with figures of 1 for 247 off 45 overs against Surrey at The Oval.